bryant1410/face_recognition_docker/README.md

 To run on GPU you need a computer with a CUDA-capable GPU and the NVIDIA driver >= 418.39 (because it uses CUDA 10.1;
 see the
 [CUDA Toolkit and Compatible Driver Versions table](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#binary-compatibility__table-toolkit-driver) for more information).
-Otherwise, you can run on CPU.
+Otherwise, you can run on the CPU.

 You also need a camera connected to the computer.
 Otherwise, you can run other scripts within the container.